 What Is A Cooker?

-Firstly, a cooker is a freestanding cooking chamber and a hob all in one.
+A cooker is a freestanding cooking chamber and a hob all in one.
 Unlike an oven, which is just a single cooking cavity built-in to your kitchen, you don’t require a separate hob.
+This is the main difference between cookers and ovens.
+An oven is just part of a cooker – it’s a cooking cavity, and you can often find ovens which are built into kitchen units, meaning that they are not freestanding.

-As it is freestanding, it doesn’t need to be built-in to your kitchen, so you are pretty flexible in terms of positioning.
+As a cooker is freestanding, it doesn’t need to be built-in to your kitchen, so you are pretty flexible in terms of positioning.
+This is what largely appeals to people who have smaller kitchens, or who prefer to not pen themselves in with systems or built-in cavities.

 Electric vs Gas Cookers